jmacdonald/amp/documentation/pages/usage.md

 !!! warning
     Amp doesn't currently support advanced search options (regular expressions, case sensitivity,  recursive file search, etc.), nor does it provide the ability to replace matches.
 This isn't intentional; these features will eventually be added.

+## Suspend

+It can be handy to temporarily leave Amp, interact with your shell, and then resume editing.
+Hit `z` in normal mode to suspend Amp and return to your shell, and run `fg` to resume it when you're ready to edit again.